RisingStack/react-easy-state/README.md

 ## Introduction

-Easy State has two rules.
+Easy State is a transparent reactive state management library with two functions and two accompanying rules.

-1. Always wrap your components with `view`.
+1. Always wrap your components with `view()`.
-2. Always wrap your state store objects with `store`.
+2. Always wrap your state store objects with `store()`.

 ```jsx
 import React from 'react'